rohit9889/mysql-orm-promise/README.md

     var UserModel = MysqlORM.model('user')
     // `UserModel` will now act as the model representation for the `user` table in your database UserModel.findAll().exec().then(function(usersData){
-        // userData is the array of results
+        // usersData is the array of results
+        // The attributes of the records can be accessed as `usersData[0].attributes`
+        // So, in order to get the `name` attribute of the user, you will have to execute the following code console.log(usersData[0].attributes.name)
     })

     // `findAll` also has an alias function `all`